JoakimThorsen/JoaCarpet/README.md

 * Default value: `ops`

 ### insaneBehaviorsIncrement
 Determines the incrementing behavior of the `insaneBehaviors` rule.
-If set to `normal`, the counter increments normally until all points of the current resolution have been exhausted, then step to the next resolution.\n`loopCurrentResolution` will instead restart at the beginning of the current resolution.\n`Freeze` will stop both the counter and resolution from incrementing.
+If set to `normal`, the counter increments normally until all points of the current resolution have been exhausted, then step to the next resolution.
+`loopCurrentResolution` will instead restart at the beginning of the current resolution.
+`Freeze` will stop both the counter and resolution from incrementing.

 * Type: `String`
 * Categories: `CREATIVE`, `JOA`